yduf/yduf.github.io/_posts/2019-03-31-zfs-ubuntu.md

 title: ZFS (Ubuntu)
 tags: zfs linux system
 ---
+> ZFS unlike most other storage systems, it unifies both of these roles and acts as both the volume manager and the file system.
+Therefore, it has complete knowledge of both the physical disks and volumes - [wikipedia](https://en.wikipedia.org/wiki/ZFS)

 ## [ZFS -- baked directly into Ubuntu -- supported by Canonical.](http://blog.dustinkirkland.com/2016/02/zfs-is-fs-for-containers-in-ubuntu-1604.html)
 - What does "support" mean?
 	- You'll find zfs.ko automatically built and installed on your Ubuntu systems.
 No more DKMS-built modules!